MCT-master/mct-master.github.io/_posts/2019-10-17-Instant-Music-Subtlety-later.md

 ### Acknowledgements
 I would like to thank heartfully all Trondheim peers who helped me developing the board, a big thank especially to Sepehr Haghighi.
 Thanks also to Stefano Fasciani.

+### References

+* Dobrain, C. The ‘E’ in NIME: Musical Expression with New Computer Interfaces
+* Arfib, D. Strategies of mapping between gesture data and synthesis model parameters using perceptual spaces
+* Waisvisz, M. The Hands, a set of remote Midi-controllers
+* Benjamin, W. The Work of Art in the Age of Mechanical Reproduction